-Opening at the start of the Olympic Games, Paleys upon Piers is a timber ‘palace’ markinf the exact spot of Aldgate, and celebrates Chaucer, Aldgates’ most famous resident.
+Opening at the start of the Olympic Games, Paleys upon Piers is a timber ‘palace’ marking the exact spot of Aldgate, and celebrates Chaucer, Aldgates’ most famous resident.
 It also acts as a gateway from the City of London to the Olympic Park, which hosted the 2012 Olympics Games (oh how I wish they were still on!)

-Designed by StudioWeaver, it was inspired by “by two dream poems written by Chaucer while resident in the rooms above the gate in the 14th century: The House of Fame and The Parlement of Foules, or Parliament of Fowls.”
+Designed by StudioWeaver, it was inspired by “by two dream-poems written by Chaucer while resident in the rooms above the gate in the 14th century: The House of Fame and The Parlement of Foules, or Parliament of Fowls.”

 These oddities make London for me.

 What is your favourite Landmark?
-It is Local or is it Global?
+It is local or is it global?